Xorast/Trinity-Project/README.md

   * Making sure the input data format is correct (csv format, order of the data: 1. rain, 2. flow, ...))
   * Uploading the data file
-  * Then, application processes the data and generates :
+  * Then, the application processes the data and generates :
-        ** Output data in a downloadable csv file
+        ...* Output data in a downloadable csv file ...* Dynamic charts
-        ** Dynamic charts

 ## AUTHOR(S)